stanlabvrdev/stanlab-web-backend/services/timetable/design.md

 1. Validate the entered data structure
 2. Retrieve timetables of other classes within the school and convert them into a searchable data structure.
 3. Check for conflict with those other timetables with a focus on teacher availability, If no conflicting timetables are found, conduct validations and save the timetable.
-4. If conflicts arise at any stage generate informative error messages regarding errors.
+4. If conflicts arise at any stage generate informative error messages regarding errors schedules.
 Provide detailed information along with the original entry to ensure consistent client-side state maintenance.
 5. If no issues arise, proceed with saving the timetable.

 ## Timetable Update